SteveYangFHWA/GPR-test/Case Study.md

 Figure 2.
 GPR data acquisition on the bridge (Left) and how GPR B-scan data looks like with respect to the actual rebar configuration (Right).
 The horizontal axis (x-axis) of the data corresponds to the distance along the survey line (moving direction of the GPR machine), and the vertical axis (z-axis) is the depth of the ground.  <a href="https://infotechnology.fhwa.dot.gov/bridge/">[2]</a>

+### Step 1.
+Environment setup via Anaconda

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Anaconda is commonly used for managing Python packages in user-defined environments.
+In other words, it allows you to create isolated environments for different projects, each with its own set of dependencies, without interfering with the system-wide Python installation.
+This is particularly useful in data science and scientific computing where projects may have different requirements and dependencies.
+Here in First, download Anaconda in the provided URL.

+URL to download conda: [https://www.anaconda.com/download](https://www.anaconda.com/download)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recommend to install our conda environment (`charisma-env`) to run the code properly.
+This environment has all the dependencies from our entire code.
+Download the `charisma-env.yml` file from our CHARISMA Github first, open your Anaconda Prompt, and go to the “Downloads” directory.

+To create charisma-env with conda, run the following command in your root environment:

+`conda env create -f charisma-env.yml`

+To activate the charisma-env in conda:

+`conda activate charisma-env`

+To verify that the new environment was installed correctly:

+`conda env list`

+After creating the charisma-env environment, install Jupyter Notebook or Spyder from Anaconda Navigator to use our CHARISMA Python package.